 The Internet of Things

-The customer of the industrial age was seen as a recipient of value, a consumer of value.
-Enterprises also viewed customers through the lens of a fairly uniform set of features, leading to customers being seen as having relatively uniform needs.
+Industrial era enterprises viewed customers through the lens of a fairly uniform set of features, leading to customers being seen as having relatively uniform needs.
 But even commodity products are always a bundle of use contexts, buying patterns, complementary goods and delivery options.
 Just because a product is a commodity doesn’t mean that customers can’t be diverse in the ways they use the product.

 Thank you Rafael Ramirez